Zakru/lua-wasm/README.md

 * Reading of WebAssembly's type, import, function, memory, export, code and data sections (and skipping others)
-* Initialization of one active data segment
+* Initialization of active data segments
 * Execution of enough instructions to run a hello world program and an addition program
   * Supports proper function stacks, with locals, arguments and returns
-  * The stack is implemented very literally from the specification
+  * The stack is implemented using recursive calls and block-specific stacks
-  * Prints to the console using a user-provided import function
+  * Can print to the console using a user-provided imported function
   * Exported functions can be called from Lua like an ordinary function

 ## Seeing it in action